1750 E. Prince Rd (Campbell & Prince)

 Preschool is not only a fun and exciting experience for children, but also for their teachers.
 As a preschooler, your child needs to be challenged, motivated, and encouraged.
 Our teachers understand that preschoolers need to be free to independently explore and discover as well as a fair amount of teacher instruction and support.
 This is why we have designed a multi-experiential program that is developmentally appropriate for 3-year olds.

-Safe and Engaging Environment
+An Engaging Learning Environment

 Our classroom has been thoughtfully arranged into a number of interesting centers to provide the children with a variety of learning and play opportunities.
 These centers include: Art and Writing, Sand-Water Table, Cozy Corner, Blocks, Fine Motor, Home Living, Math, and Science.
 Each center is filled with specially selected materials and activities to foster the specific development skills a three year old needs.
 Our shelves and toys are also labeled with pictures, which supports the children asserting their independence in selecting materials and encourages them to be responsible when cleaning up their chosen center.